 Proprietary materials are actually the materials which you cannot use that easily.
 These are specifically developed by companies like Stratasys, EOS, etc. with their superior technology and research.
 They combine different available materials to form useful composites for varying applications.

-Above were some of the major materials used in 3D Printing.
-The early machines only used plastic material and that too in a solid form, but now materials are specifically developed for the printers.
-Either the material is made compatible with the printer or the printer to the material, both go hand in hand.
-But research is helping develop new materials pretty often.
+Above were some of the popular materials used in 3D Printing.
+The early machines only used plastic material and that too in a solid form, but now materials are specifically developed for all the 3D printing technologies.
+Researchers are rapidly developing new materials for it applicability in 3D printing.
 The number and type of materials are adding up in the already long list of materials used for 3D printing.